-Making a site perform well in search sometimes means removing things like spammy links, which could be hurting a website’s performance.
-This process can be tedious and time consuming, but very beneficial once it’s complete.
-We have documented a process we’ve used to successfully remove a manual penalty, so that other webmasters can see just how it’s done using Ahrefs backlink analyzer and Google’s process for cleaning up bad links.
+We have documented a process we’ve used to successfully remove a manual penalty, so that other webmasters can see just how it’s done using Ahrefs Site Explorer and Google’s process for cleaning up bad links.

 Finding Toxic Links

-In the inbound links report on Ahrefs, we sorted referring domains by ahrefs domain rank (domain authority) and anchor text in the following ways:
+In the backlinks report in Ahrefs, we sorted referring domains by Ahrefs Domain Rating and anchor text in the following ways:

-- We sorted all domains by domain authority.
-We added all sites with less than 40 domain authority to our outreach list.
+- We sorted all domains by Domain Rating.
+We added all sites with DR 40 to our outreach list.

 - We did an anchor-text distribution sort.
-If we found a high percentage of Exact Match Anchors on a site with a domain authority of less than 50 (or a site that just appeared to be spammy), we added them to our outreach list as well.
+If we found a high percentage of Exact Match Anchors on a site with DR 50 (or a site that just appeared to be spammy), we added them to our outreach list as well.

 Sorting by anchor text